- Origin: United States of America

 Bengals are agile; love to climb should be provided with places to climb and watch the world from a height.

-They are a high-energy breed and are known to enjoy high places and are enthusiastic climbers.
+This is a high-energy breed and Bengals are known to enjoy high places.
 Many Bengal owners have trained their cat to walk on a harness, so they can enjoy the great outdoors in safety.
 It is always best to start harness training during kittenhood and recognise that not all Bengals will take to this.

 Bengal cats love to play well into adulthood.
 Fetch, stalking and pouncing on a wand toy, chasing toy mice are some of their favourite games.
 Their intelligence means they pick up new tricks quickly.

 If you are out a lot of the time it is recommended that you get your Bengal a companion so that he doesn’t become lonely.
 Some Bengals can become depressed or destructive if left alone for long periods of time.

 Words used to describe Bengals include: active, intelligent, playful, willful, energetic.